Primitive data type: Characters and strings

 A character type is a type that can represent all Unicode characters, hence must be at least 21 bits wide.
 Some languages such as Julia include a true 32-bit Unicode character type as primitive.
 Other languages such as JavaScript, Python, Ruby, and many dialects of BASIC do not have a primitive character type but instead add strings as a primitive data type, typically using the UTF-8 encoding.
 Strings with a length of one are normally used to represent single characters.

-Some languages have "character" or "string" types that are too small to represent all Unicode characters or strings.
-These are more properly categorized as integer types.
-For example C includes a char type, but it is defined to be the smallest addressable unit of memory, which several standards, such as POSIX require to be 8 bits.
-The recent version of these standards refer to char as a numeric type. char is also used for a 16-bit integer type in Java, but again this is not a Unicode character type.
-Some computer hardware has a few instructions which deal with "strings", referring to a sequence of bytes.
-For example, x86-64 can move, set, search, or compare a sequence of items, where an item could be 1, 2, 4, or 8 bytes long.
+Some languages have character types that are too small to represent all Unicode characters.
+These are more properly categorized as integer types that have been given a misleading name.
+For example C includes a char type, but it is defined to be the smallest addressable unit of memory, which several standards (such as POSIX) require to be 8 bits.
+Recent versions of these standards refer to char as a numeric type. char is also used for a 16-bit integer type in Java, but again this is not a Unicode character type.

-Ranges

-A range numeric data type has its maximum and minimum value embedded in the type.
-It is included in some languages such as Ada and Pascal.
-Attempting to store a number outside the range may lead to compiler/runtime errors, or to incorrect calculations (due to truncation) depending on the language being used.
-In practice the compiler chooses the most appropriate primitive integer or floating-point type automatically.
+The term string also does not always refer to a sequence of Unicode characters, instead referring to a sequence of bytes.
+For example, x86-64 has string instructions to move, set, search, or compare a sequence of items, where an item could be 1, 2, 4, or 8 bytes long.